Resetand/textarea-markdown-editor/README.md

 ### Custom textarea `Component`

 You can use custom textarea Component.
-Just wrap it with `TextareaMarkdownEditor.Wrapper`
+Just wrap it with `TextareaMarkdown.Wrapper`

 ```typescript
 import React, { useRef, useState } from "react";